greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/VALUES.html.md

 ('192.0.2.43'));
 ```

-**Note:** For simple `IN` tests, it is better to rely on the list-of-scalars form of `IN` than to write a `VALUES` query as shown above.
+> **Note** For simple `IN` tests, it is better to rely on the list-of-scalars form of `IN` than to write a `VALUES` query as shown above.
 The list of scalars method requires less writing and is often more efficient.

 ## <a id="section7"></a>Compatibility